 Humans: Watch What He Eats

 You might not know it, but there are some foods that are toxic for your dog.
 There are serious health consequences for everything from chewing a chicken bone to eating a bar of chocolate.
-Most dogs will eat anything they can get ahold of, so make sure to keep those items and other toxic foods up where your pooch can’t reach them.
+Most dogs will eat anything they can get hold of, so make sure to keep those items and other toxic foods up where your pooch can’t reach them.
 If your dog does get sick from a food that he shouldn’t be eating, take him to an emergency vet as soon as possible for treatment.
 You will both be glad that you did.

 Dogs: Early Cancer Detection